 What has your journey as an exercise professional looked like so far?

-After graduating, I moved into a full-time Strength and Conditioning Coach role, working primarily with combat sports athletes.
-I spent two years in this role and loved applying my knowledge to help athletes improve their performance.
+After graduating, I moved into a full-time Strength and Conditioning Coach role.
+I worked mainly with combat sports athletes.

-What accomplishment are you most proud of, personally or professionally?
+What accomplishment are you most proud of?

 What has been your biggest challenge as an exercise professional?